viengg/tp-algebra/README.md

   (returns a x, y and g, such that xa + yb = g = gcd(a, b).)

 inverso_modular = modular_inverse
-  (returns 1 if the modular inverse exists and set it to r, or 0 if it doesn't.)
+  (returns 1 if the modular inverse exists and sets it to r, or 0 if it doesn't.)

 exp_binaria = binary_exp
   (uses binary exponentiation to calculate b^e mod(n).)

 talvez_primo = maybe_prime
-  (uses the miller primality test to return 1 if the n is probably prime, or 0 if it's composite.)
+  (uses the miller primality test to return 1 if n is probably prime, or 0 if it's composite.)

 numero_aleatorio = random_number
   (generates a random number r, such that 2 <= r < n)